-- comply with the conditions of Development Consent DA 92/97 which relate to visual management (Table 1); - manage the visual impacts of the MPO to comply with performance criteria (Table 3); - ensure that MPO's management measures undertaken (Section 5) are consistent with the works outlined in the Rehabilitation Strategy; and - modify management actions (if required) following the review of monitoring results against performance criteria, to ensure the objectives continue to be met over the life of the MPO.
+- comply with the conditions of Development Consent DA 92/97 (prior to its surrender) and Development Consent SSD 10418 which relate to visual management (Tables 1 and 3); - manage the visual impacts of the MPO to comply with performance criteria (Table 6); - ensure that MPO's management measures undertaken (Section 5) are consistent with the works outlined in the Rehabilitation Strategy; and - modify management actions (if required) following the review of monitoring results against performance criteria, to ensure the objectives continue to be met over the life of the MPO.

-The performance criteria for visual management of the MPO are presented in Table 3 below.
+The performance criteria for visual management of the MPO are presented in Table 6 below.